sugesh-cloudops/devops-coding-challenge/Solution_README.md

 The Terraform configuration follows a modular strategy to promote reusability and maintainability.
 Backed strategy to manage the state of the infrastructure.
-S3 bucket and DynamoDB is used to store the state of the infrastructure.
-Achived statefile Locking using DynamoDB.
+S3 bucket and DynamoDB is used to store the state of the infrastructure. achived statefile Locking using DynamoDB.

 ### Directory Structure